-Zambia's press has come under sustained assault in this election year, with station licenses suspended, journalists harassed or arrested for critical coverage, and one of the country's largest privately owned papers, The Post, being provisionally liquidated in a move that its editors say is political motivated.
+Zambia's press has come under sustained assault in this election year, with station licenses suspended, journalists harassed or arrested for critical coverage, and one of the country's largest privately owned papers, The Post, being provisionally liquidated in a move that its editors say is politically motivated.

 The Zambian chapter of the non-governmental organization, Media Institute of Southern Africa (Misa-Zambi), noted in a report that the past few months have been turbulent for press freedom in Zambia.
 Journalists with whom CPJ spoke echoed those findings.
 They said they believe President Edgar Lungu and his allies have been emboldened by his re-election, and that the situation for the privately owned media has continued to deteriorate.